aarchangel64/melange/README.md

-# Informant
+# Melange

 Dashboards.
 Logout Screens.
 Weather Widgets.
 (Anything you want, really!)
 Easily create custom GUIs to rice your setup with the power of HTML, CSS, and Javascript!

-Informant is program that renders a web page a using the embedded system WebView (WebkitGTK on Linux).
+Melange is program that renders a web page a using the embedded system WebView (WebkitGTK on Linux).
 It uses [Wry](https://github.com/tauri-apps/wry) under the hood.

 ## Prerequisites